To be a relentless force for a world of longer, healthier lives.

 The American Heart Association accepts donations throughout the entire year.
-You can fund our lifesaving mission by supporting customized sponsorships that are centered around social media, CPR initiatives, workplace wellness and blood pressure programs and many more.
-You can also sponsor our heart-healthy campaigns: the Lowcountry Heart Walk, Charleston Hard Hats With Heart, Charleston Heart Ball and the Go Red For Women Campaign.
-Please email CharlestonSC@heart.org to find more ways on getting involved in building a healthy community.
+You can fund our lifesaving mission by supporting customized sponsorships that are centered around social media, blood pressure, CPR initiatives, workplace wellness programs and many more.
+You can also sponsor our heart-healthy events: the Lowcountry Heart Walk, Lowcountry Hard Hats With Heart, Charleston Heart Ball and the Go Red For Women luncheon.
+Please call 843-480-4910 or email [email protected] to find more ways on getting involved in building a healthy community.

 Click for more information about